-Planning your next European getaway but stuck for ideas of where exactly you want to go?
+Planning your next getaway to Europe but stuck for ideas of where exactly you want to go?
 Paris, Rome, Madrid, Berlin and Prague are all fantastic places to visit but if you’re wanting to go somewhere different that is a little off the beaten path we’ve got some ideas for you.
 These hidden treasures will have you wondering why you didn’t think of them first.

 Described as the most beautiful city in Albania, Berat is known for its collection of white Ottoman houses located on the side of the hill.
 This ‘town of a thousand windows’ was added to the UNESCO list of World Heritage Sites and has recently seen a tourism boom bringing more people to visit than previously.
 The stunning Byzantine and Ottoman architecture of Berat make it a fantastic destination to spend a day or two at least.